grame-cncm/faustdoc/src/manual/osc.md

 <!-- TODO: check that we explain that some of these features are built-in in stuff like the online editor. -->

-To illustrate how OSC support works let's define a very simple noise generator with a level control (we'll call it `noise.dsp`):
+To illustrate how OSC support works, let's define a very simple noise generator with a level control (we'll call it `noise.dsp`):

 <!-- faust-run -->
 ```